ISSUIUC/MIDAS-Launch/README.md

 Next, click the 'Load Format' button.
 If all goes well, this should parse the format and display the checksum of the format next to the 'Data Format' header.
-If you want to check that the launch data file was created by the same format, click the 'Inspect Source' button and verify that the checksum is the same.
+If you want to check that the launch data file was created by the same format, verify that the checksum is the same as all the chosen source files.

 Now, you can click the 'Load Data' button.
 In a few seconds, this will have imported all the data from the launch file.